 For patients with a favorable prognosis and a negative earlyPET scan, one progression occurred in the standard arm and nine progressions occurred in the experimental arm.
 For patients with unfavorable prognosis and a negative earlyPET scan, seven events occurred in the standard arm and 16 events occurred in the experimental arm.
 Even though there were few events and the median follow-up time short, the Independent Data Monitoring Committee concluded it was unlikely that the final results would show non-inferiority for the experimental treatment.
 They, therefore, advised that randomization should be stopped for earlyPET negative patients.

-Explore further: Less intense chemotherapy more effective and less toxic for patients with advanced Hodgkin's lymphoma
+Explore further: Newer, more intense chemotherapy with less radiation not more effective against Hodgkin's lymphoma